Monsoon Mangoes: Music

 The songs composed by Jakes Bejoy were released by Muzik 247 on 6 January 2016.
 There are four tracks on the soundtrack album, sung by Shreya Ghoshal, Vijay Yesudas, Rakesh Kishore, Jakes Bejoy, Udith, Muhammed Aslam, Jagdish, Abhishek, Mame Khan, and The Elfa Choir.
 The lyrics were penned by Jelu Jayaraj, Manoj Kuroor, and Raqeeb Alam.

+Reception

+A critic from Deccan Chronicle wrote that "Monsoon Mangoes is an enjoyable two-and-a-half-hours, if you won't analyse it hard and try to figure out a deeper meaning.
+It's just a nice little movie, like the nice little town it's set in."
+Paresh C Palicha critic of Rediff.com gave 1.5 stars out of 5 and stated that "Well, we just hope that this film does not have the same fate."